Facilities

 The Louis Sudler Recital Hall in William L. Harkness Hall, adjacent to Sprague Hall, seating audiences of two hundred, is available for recitals, chamber music concerts, and lectures.

-The building at 143 Elm St. houses academic faculty offices and the offices of Development and Alumni Affairs and the Music in Schools Initiative.
+The building at 143 Elm St. houses academic faculty offices and the offices of Development and Alumni Affairs, Student Life, and the Music in Schools Initiative.

 The Institute of Sacred Music has offices, classrooms, and practice rooms in Miller Hall at 406 Prospect Street and in Sterling Divinity Quadrangle at 409 Prospect Street.
 At the heart of the SDQ complex is Marquand Chapel, the center of daily worship for the community.
 It is home to an E.M.
 Skinner organ as well as a Baroque-style meantone Krigbaum Organ by Taylor & Boody.
 These instruments, the acoustics, and the flexible seating arrangements make Marquand Chapel a unique performance space at Yale.